aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/png/_index.md

 ﻿---
-title: Convert from PNG to other supported formats using Aspose.Imaging for Java
+title: Convert from PNG(Portable Network Graphics) to other supported formats using Aspose.Imaging for Java API
 weight: 3920
 url: /java/conversion/from/png
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Aspose.Imaging can easily convert from PNG to other formats using Java platform
+description: Aspose.Imaging API can easily convert from PNG(Portable Network Graphics) to other formats using Java platform
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert images from PNG format using Aspose.Imaging for Java" h2="Convert from PNG image format to other formats using Java platform" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert images from PNG format using Aspose.Imaging for Java" h2="Convert from PNG(Portable Network Graphics) image format to other formats using Java platform" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from PNG images using Aspose.Imaging for Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from PNG(Portable Network Graphics) images using Aspose.Imaging for Java" %}}
 You can programmaticaly convert from PNG format to other available formats using Aspose.Imaging for Java.
+PNG, Portable Network Graphics, refers to a type of raster image file format that use loseless compression.
+This file format was created as a replacement of Graphics Interchange Format (GIF) and has no copyright limitations.
+However, PNG file format does not support animations.
+PNG file format supports loseless image compression that makes it popular among its users.
+With the passage of time, PNG has evolved as one of the mostly used image file format.
+Almost all Operating Systems have support for opening PNG files.
+For example, Microsoft Windows viewer has the capability to open PNG files as the OS has by default the support available as part of installation.
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}